 Immigrant Detention during COVID-19: Prophetic Action and Compassionate Response: The Episcopal Church’s Office of Government Relations and Episcopal Migration Ministries gathered clergy and lay experts from the Dioceses of Georgia, Ohio, and Western Louisiana to discuss practical actions that anyone can take to speak out for and respond with compassion to the needs of our siblings in detention.
 The presentation provides viewers with an understanding of our country’s immigration detention system, including reports of inhumane conditions and privately-owned prison facilities; an understanding of the reasons immigrants may be detained and how they may be released; and, a discussion of the current situation in detention facilities during COVID-19.
 A recording of the event is available here.

-Responding to Racist Violence Sermon from Presiding Bishop Michael Curry: In this time of national upheaval, outrage, and fear, The Episcopal Church’s Department of Reconciliation, Justice and Creation Care and the Office of Government Relations have assembled resources to assist individuals, congregations and communities seeking to LEARN, PRAY and ACT.
+Responding to Racist Violence Sermon from Presiding Bishop Michael Curry: In this time of national upheaval, outrage, and fear, The Episcopal Church’s Department of Reconciliation, Justice and Creation Care and the Office of Government Relations have assembled resources to assist individuals, congregations, and communities seeking to LEARN, PRAY and ACT.
 Watch the Presiding Bishop’s sermon and access other resources to learn, pray, and act here.

 An Interfaith Reflection on the ADA: 30 Years Later: The Interfaith Disability Advocacy Coalition’s (IDAC) virtual prayer event, conversation, and call to action with faith leaders in celebration of the 30th anniversary of the Americans with Disabilities Act (ADA).
-OGR’s Lindsey Warburton contributes to this important events.
+OGR’s Lindsey Warburton contributes to this important event.
 Watch here.

 The Office of Government Relations